 People all over the world have created museums to mirror the accumulated cultural heritage.
 However, a museum per se is a relatively new phenomenon and this phenomenon started exactly here in Rome on the Capitoline Hill.
 In 1734 the first museum called the Capitoline Museums opened their doors to the public.
 Since then Rome hasn’t stopped to surprise art-lovers with other museums that gather objects and information from numerous epochs.
-With its colorful background the Eternal City has become an exclusive historic detail provider about its intriguing past and proved that the "old" can be beautiful and romantic.
-The only disadvantage of the Eternal City is this: there are too many things you would like to visit, so let's identify the main museums of Rome and spend our time wisely!
+With its rich background the Eternal City has become an exclusive historic detail provider about its intriguing past and proved that "old" can be beautiful and romantic.
+The only disadvantage of the Eternal City is this: there are too many museums to visit!
+In order to understand what the best museums of Rome are we can turn to "Musei in comune" network.
+This network unites the best museums of the Eternal City.
+Let's have a look what places exactly are included into this program.

 The most important category of museums for tourists in Rome has a sign “Musei in comune”, i.e. Rome City Council museums.
-These are the best museums of Rome with undoubted historical or archaeological value that are considered must-see places in the City of Seven Hills for first and second-time visitors.
+Although this list is not full, there are many more museums than there are in the list, it gives you an idea about the best museums of Rome with indisputable historical or archaeological value that can be considered must-see places in the City of Seven Hills.

 Musei Capitoline - the Capitoline Museums - a complex of museums on the Capitoline Hill that include Palazzo dei Conservatori, Palazzo Nuovo, Pinacoteca capitolina, Tabularium.
-These museums are acknowledged as the first museum in the world.
+These museums are acknowledged as the first museum in the world and definitely deserve to be in the list of the best museums in Rome.

 Centrale Montemartini - a branch of the Capitoline Museums in a new light.
 Antiques from the Capitoline Museums collections are presented in the atmosphere of a former thermal power plant with the machines left inside to clash the past and the present.